British Clockmakers

 Laycock (W.S.): The Lost Science of John "Longitude" Harrison

 O/P. 159 pages, 144 figs., signed by author, 1976.
 Laycock investigated and explained the theory behind many of Harrison's ideas used on his wooden regulators and his marine clocks.
 As Harrison's own writings are very difficult to understand, Laycock's analysis of his ideas is of value to all enthusiasts.
-A very good copy with very good dust (faded to spine), of a scarce book.
+A very good copy (owners name and blind stamp on ffep, author's obituary pasted inside front cover) with very good dust (faded to spine), of a scarce book.

 ***Automatic 10% discount at the checkout on this book.***